Eric-Canas/USBMonitor/README.md

 With **USBMonitor**, developers can stay up-to-date with any changes in the connected USB devices, allowing them to **trigger specific actions** whenever a USB device is connected or disconnected.
 By ensuring **consistent functionality across various operating systems**, **USBMonitor** removes the need to address platform-specific quirks, inconsistencies, or incompatibilities, resulting in a smooth and efficient USB device management experience.
 The uniformity in functionality significantly enhances **code compatibility**, minimizing the risk of **code issues** or **unexpected breaks** when moving between platforms.

 ## Installation
-To install USBMonitor, simply run:
+To install **USBMonitor**, simply run:

 ```bash
 pip install usbmonitor
 ```

 ## Usage
-USBMonitor provides a simple and streamlined API to monitor USB device connections and disconnections, as well as to examine device attributes:
+**USBMonitor** provides a simple and streamlined API to monitor USB device connections and disconnections, as well as to examine device attributes:
 `USBMonitor` class

 USBMonitor is the unique class you'll be using when working with USBMonitor.
 It will provide you all the necessary methods to track your USB connections and disconnections, or to check the properties of the current connected devices